 Debugging and Profiling Applications

-.NET Framework applications are easily debugged using Visual Studio, which handles many of the configuration details.
-If Visual Studio is not installed, you can examine and improve the performance of .NET Framework applications in several alternative ways, by using the following:
+The .NET Framework applications are easily debugged using Visual Studio .NET, which handles many of the configuration details.
+If Visual Studio .NET is not installed, you can examine and improve the performance of .NET Framework applications in several alternative ways using the following:

 In This Section

 Shows how to configure the registry to JIT-attach a debug engine to a .NET Framework application.

 Shows how to turn JIT tracking on and optimization off to make an assembly easier to debug.

 - Enabling Profiling

 Shows how to set environment variables to tie a .NET Framework application to a profiler.